Hongske/subeta/custom-css/Modernised/README.md

 ## ⭐ Changelog

-- <strong>2024/04/12</strong>
+- <strong>2024/04/27</strong>
-  - Added styling for when you view someone else's wishlist
+  - Added options to hide individual links in the battle-menu
+  - Added options to change the font-weight of individual links in the battle-menu
+  - Updated the code generator for the new options and added a load-option (to load an existing config-list)

 <br>
 <details>
 <summary>📅 2024 April</summary>

+- <strong>2024/04/12</strong>
+  - Added styling for when you view someone else's wishlist
 - <strong>2024/04/08</strong>
   - Updated adblock for Vesnali
 - <strong>2024/04/07</strong>